nikitakit/self-attentive-parser/README.md

 Speed note: the first call to `parse` will take much longer that subsequent calls, as caches are being warmed up.

-The parser can also parse pre-tokenized text:
+The parser can also parse pre-tokenized text.
+For some languages (including Chinese), this is required due to the lack of a built-in tokenizer.
 ```python
 >>> parser.parse(['Short', 'cuts', 'make', 'long', 'delays', '.'])
 ```